 Disadvantages: The major disadvantage of the variable pump as a hunting rifle is that reloading is slow, and a great deal of work and movement is required during the process to pump the rifle eight or ten times (usually the maximum number recommended).
 To pump the rifle, it is necessary to grip it in the middle so that one hand applies pressure to the gun in opposition to the pumping action by the other.

-Advantages: Crosman expanded its lead in gas piston technology in 2014 with the introduction of the Nitro Piston 2.
-The design has several improvements that collectively increase speed while continuing to manage noise, recoil, and accuracy.
-All metal-to-metal contact was eliminated and the piston itself was split to accommodate a bushing that acts as a brake at the end of the stroke, vastly reducing vibration.
-An additional consequence of the design is an impressive reduction in the effort required to cock the rifle.
+Advantages: Crosman expanded its lead in gas piston technology in 2014 with the introduction of the Nitro Piston 2 powerplant.
+The design has several improvements that increase speed while continuing to manage noise, recoil, and accuracy.
+All metal-to-metal contact in these types of pellet guns was eliminated and the piston itself was split to accommodate a bushing that acts as a brake at the end of the stroke, vastly reducing vibration.
+An additional consequence of the design of these types of air rifles is an impressive reduction in the effort required to cock the rifle.

-Disadvantages: The disadvantage is that the reservoir must be filled in some way, with the most common way being by means of a special pump.
-A large number of pump strokes are required to fill a reservoir to a pressure of 2,000-3,000 psi.
-After the reservoir is filled, up to 25-30 shots can be fired without having to recharge the rifle.
-Another disadvantage is that unless the filled reservoir provides power for a sufficient number of shots for the hunt, a pump must be taken along.
+Disadvantages: The main disadvantage is that the reservoir of a PCP air rifle must be filled in some way, most commonly with a compressor or by means of a special pump.
+If you use a hand pump, a large number of strokes are required to fill a reservoir to the required pressure of 2,000-3,000 psi.
+After the reservoir is filled, up to 25-30 shots can be shot without having to recharge the reservoir.
+Another disadvantage of these types of air rifles is that unless the filled reservoir has enough compressed air for a sufficient number of shots for the hunt, a pump must be brought along.